DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: The Design Details of

 \stitle{Skeleton-based SQL Generation.} This generator is modeled after the \textit{top-down design} principle~\cite{top-down-design}, where a high-level plan is formulated before implementation details are filled in.
 This guides the LLM to think systematically, reducing structural errors.
 It involves three conceptual steps: component analysis, skeleton generation, and slot-filling.
 The entire process is encapsulated in a single call to the LLM, which is instructed to follow this reasoning path.
 We can formalize this as:

 \stitle{ICL-based SQL Generation.} This generator leverages in-context learning (ICL), analogous to \textit{case-based reasoning}~\cite{case-based-reasoning}.
-By providing the LLM with relevant examples, we ground its generation in proven patterns.
-The process involves retrieving schema-masked similar examples from a training set following DAIL-SQL~\cite{dail-sql}, instructing the LLM to identify a common pattern, and then applying that pattern to the target question.
-This is formalized as:
+By providing the LLM with relevant examples, we ground its generation in proven patterns. \revA{To eliminate domain-specific bias, we adopt a masked retrieval strategy following DAIL-SQL~\cite{dail-sql}.
+Specifically, we mask table and column names in the user question with a special token (\ie \texttt{<MASK>}) to focus solely on structural logic.
+We then encode these masked questions using the \texttt{all-MiniLM-L6-v2}~\cite{reimers-2019-sentence-bert} model and retrieve the top-$K$ most similar examples from the training set of the corresponding benchmark (\eg BIRD-Train) to serve as few-shot demonstrations.} This is formalized as:

 where~$\mathcal{E}_{few-shot}$ represents the set of retrieved few-shot examples.

 \stitle{Divide-and-Conquer-based SQL Generation.} For highly complex questions requiring nested logic, this generator implements the classic \textit{Divide and Conquer} paradigm.
 It breaks a large problem into smaller, manageable sub-problems that are solved recursively and then reassembled.
 This involves decomposing the question, solving each sub-question, and synthesizing the results into a single query.
 The process is formalized as: